All Two-Loop, Color-Dressed, Six-Point Amplitude Integrands in sYM: Six-Particle Leading Singularities at Two-Loops

-For either the MHV or the NMHV amplitude, the leading singularities correspond to color-dressed on-shell functions which are fully Bose-symmetric in the legs entering each vertex tree-amplitude.
-Each vertex amplitude can be decomposed into color- times kinematic-factors with precise ordering of external according to DDM \cite{DelDuca:1999rs}.
-Graphically, we can denote this decomposition by the following: for any subset of two legs labelled $\{{\alpha},{\beta}\}$, of each vertex amplitude of an on-shell diagram, we write \eq{\scalebox{1.3}{ } =\sum_{{\vec{a}}\in\mathfrak{S} ( )}\;\;\fig{-22.125pt}{1.25}{color_dressed_tree_ddm_f} \times \fig{-22.125pt}{1.25}{color_stripped_tree_ddm}\,, } where the sum is over all $(n{-}2)!$ permutations ${\vec{a}}\equivL({a_1},\ldots,{a_{{-}1}})$ of the \emph{unordered} set $A\equivR[n]\backslash\{{\alpha},{\beta}\}$ and with color-factors defined as \eq{ } with $f^{a\,b\,c}$ being the structure constants of the relevant gauge group.
+To compute each color-dressed leading singularity relevant for an amplitude, we decompose each vertex amplitude into color- times kinematic-factors with precise ordering the momenta involved according to DDM \cite{DelDuca:1999rs}.
+Graphically, we can denote this decomposition by the following: for any subset of two legs labelled $\{{\alpha},{\beta}\}$, of each vertex amplitude of an on-shell diagram, we write \eq{\scalebox{1.3}{ } =\sum_{{\vec{a}}\in\mathfrak{S} ( )}\;\;\fig{-22.125pt}{1.25}{color_dressed_tree_ddm_f} \times \fig{-22.125pt}{1.25}{color_stripped_tree_ddm}\,, } where the `spherical' vertex denotes a Bose-symmetric, color-dressed tree amplitude of some N$^k$MHV-degree (indicated by its color) while the flat circle appearing on the right hand side represents the kinematic-part of an `(color-)ordered' amplitude involving a specific ordering of incoming states.
+In (\ref{graphical_ddmification}), the sum is taken over all $(n{-}2)!$ permutations ${\vec{a}}\equivL({a_1},\ldots,{a_{{-}1}})$ of the \emph{unordered} set $A\equivR[n]\backslash\{{\alpha},{\beta}\}$ and with color-factors defined as \eq{ } with $f^{a\,b\,c}$ being the structure constants of the relevant gauge group.
 Applying this expansion at every vertex of a two-loop leading singularity results in an expansion in terms of kinematic-dependent on-shell functions built with amplitudes involving \emph{locally ordered} legs times general color-factors of the form \eq{ } This is similar to the decomposition described in \cite{Ochirov:2016ewn}.
 For examples of how this works for color-dressed leading singularities in sYM, see e.g.~\cite{Bourjaily:2019iqr,Bourjaily:2019gqu}.
+In the ancillary files for this work, code is given which can convert these color-factors into the color-trace basis for $\text{SU}(N_c)$ gauge-theory.